sumidiot/golf/README.md

 watched it recently I remembered the data structure, and followed the types for the comonad instance.

+There's really only one source file here: [Comonad.scala](src/main/scala/sumidiot/golf/Comonad.scala).
+It extends `App` so you can `run-main sumidiot.golf.Comonad` from `sbt`.

 ### Neighborhoods

 Part of my interest was in seeing how the "evaluate neighborhood" step really worked.
 In my version